splunk/observability-workshop/docs/apm/hotrod-trouble-timebased.md

 === "Example AWS/EC2 Output"

     ```text
-    Your µAPM environment is: whul-ec2-apm-env
+    Your µAPM environment is: whul-apm-env

     ```